surveycto/timed-grid-test/README.md

 * Appropriate choice list arrangement into a grid or text passage.
 * Adaptive button layouts and pagination, depending on screen size.
-* A built-in timer for limiting the duration of these assessed activities.
+* A built-in timer for limiting the duration of EGRA subtasks.
 * Prompt to prematurely end the test after X number of incorrect answers in line/row 1 of assessed text.
-* Prompt to stop the test once the time runs out.
+* Prompt to stop the subtask once the time runs out.
 * Prompt to pick the last attempted item for the purpose of scoring.
-* Stores sentence progress in an oral reading testing.
+* Stores sentence progress in the oral reading subtask.

 ### Data format

-This field plug-in supports the `select_multiple` field type, though the EGRA test data is stored in the field plug-ins metadata.
+This field plug-in supports the [*select_multiple* field type]([https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html)), though the EGRA test data is stored in the field plug-ins metadata.
 The data is stored in a pipe-separated (|) list.
 For example:

     16714|7 14 16|true|17|88|3|85|No|12